ippontech/blog-usa/posts/feedback-keycloak-high-availability-in-cloud-environment-aws-part-3.md

     .exec(callToUserInfo)
 ```

-Now that you are aware of what and how to launch the load tests with Gatling using an orchestrator, we will gather the results and strive to analyze them in the [last part](https://blog.ippon.tech/feedback-keycloak-high-availability-in-cloud-environment-aws-part-4-4/) of our article.
+Now that you are aware of how to launch the load tests with Gatling using an orchestrator, we are going to gather the results and try to analyze them in the [last part](https://blog.ippon.tech/feedback-keycloak-high-availability-in-cloud-environment-aws-part-4-4/) of our article.